Fashion in Milan: History

 However, in the 1970s, Milan's fashion image became more glamorous, and as Florentine designs were usually very formal and expensive, the city became a more popular shopping destination, with numerous boutiques which sold both elegant and everyday clothes.
 Milanese designs were known for their practicality and simple elegance, and became more popular and affordable than Florentine and Parisian designs.
 The city became one of the main capitals for ready-to-wear female and male fashion in the 1970s.
 Milan started to become an internationally successful and famous fashion capital towards the late-1980s and early 1990s.
 After a brief fall of popularity in the 2000s (when, according to the Global Language Monitor Milan ranked slightly lower than its relatives, such as New York City, Paris, London and Rome), the city has throned 2009's fashion capital of the world.
 The city left the top four in 2010 going to sixth place, yet came back up to fourth in 2011.

+The term sciura encapsulates the look and culture of fashionable, elderly Milanese women.

 Designers, houses, and modelling agencies

 Houses and labels

 Most of the major Italian fashion houses and labels are based in Milan, even though many of them were founded in other cities.
-They include: Armani, Bottega Veneta, Canali, Costume National, Dolce & Gabbana, Dsquared2, Etro, Iceberg, Les Copains, Marni, Missoni, Miu Miu, Moncler, Frankie Morello, Moschino, MSGM, N°21, Off-White, Prada, Fausto Puglisi, Tod's, Trussardi, Valentino, Versace, Giuseppe Zanotti, Zagliani, Ermenegildo Zegna, and the eyewear company Luxottica.
+They include: Armani, Boggi Milano, Bottega Veneta, Canali, Costume National, Dolce & Gabbana, Dsquared2, Etro, Iceberg, Les Copains, Marni, Missoni, Miu Miu, Moncler, Frankie Morello, Moschino, MSGM, N°21, Off-White, Prada, Fausto Puglisi, Tod's, Trussardi, Valentino, Versace, Giuseppe Zanotti, Zagliani, Ermenegildo Zegna, and the eyewear company Luxottica.